Department of English Language Pedagogy

 Punctuation marks follow the word they are used after without a space.
 The word after the punctuation mark starts after a space.

 A dash is used to alert the reader that additional or explanatory information follows.
-They are used without spaces, but spaces are also allowed.
+They are used without spaces, but spaces are also allowed, in fact, some readers find a space before and after a dash more pleasant.
 If a keyboard has no key for a dash, two hyphens can be used.

 Use a comma before a conjunction (and, but, for, or, nor, so, yet) linking two independent clauses: